mmlak-0109/Make-Effective-Data-Visualization/README.md

 # Welcome to my "Make Effective Data Visualization" Project Page!

-I will complete this project for Udacity's Data Analyst Nanodegree "Data Visualization" course.
+I completed this project for Udacity's Data Analyst Nanodegree "Data Visualization" course.

-By the end of this course and project, I will have learned how to do the following things:
+During this course of this project, I have learned how to do the following things:

 - Demonstrate an ability to choose optimal visual elements to encode data and critically assess the effectiveness of a visualization
 - Communicate a story or finding to an appropriate audience using interactive visualizations
-- Undergo the iterative process of creating a visualization, and build interactive visualizations with dimple.js or d3.js.
+- Undergo the iterative process of creating a visualization, and build interactive visualizations with dimple.js and d3.js.

 The first draft of my visualization can be found here: https://bl.ocks.org/mmlak-0109/3bc60562b828c6f5fef58b97173330bf